ten3roberts/jsonparser/README.md

 ## Configuration
 Configuring of the library is done at build time by defining zero or more of below macros before the header include in the same file as MP_IMPLEMENTATION

-* define JSON_MALLOC, JSON_REALLOC, and JSON_FREE to use your own allocators instead of the standard library
+* JSON_MALLOC, JSON_REALLOC, and JSON_FREE to use your own allocators instead of the standard library
-* json_set_msgcallback to set your own message callback, default is puts.
-NULL is valid and will supress all messages
+* JSON_MESSAGE (default fputs(m, stderr)) to set your own message callback.

 ## Types
 The library represents all json types with the JSON structure